hashicorp/terraform-provider-aws/website/docs/r/vpn_gateway.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an `import` block to import VPN Gateways using the `vpn gateway id`.
+In Terraform v1.5.0 and later, use an `import` block to import VPN Gateways using the VPN gateway `id`.
 For example:

 ```terraform
 import {